deepsaurabh/q-builder-ui/readme.md

 This is a simple HTML / JavaScript application that is used for Building 'q' That can be used with any REST based system.

-# Generic 'q' builder (Version 1.0)
-An interative demo and ZIP download are hosted on gh page http://redquerybuilder.appspot.com/

-'q' builder is based on pure Bootstrap and JQuery.
-Where You can build  sql queries as a tree.

 ### Build

 - Download the code put project in any any local server and it will run